Aczel-Mendler Bisimulations in a Regular Category: The Relational Essence of Power-Objects in a Topos

 Indeed,

-So by functoriality of the (epi,mono)-factorisation, we have the dotted morphism as above.
+So by functoriality of the (epi, mono)-factorisation, we have the dotted morphism as above.
 To conclude, we need to prove that this is an iso.
 The right square tells us this is a mono.
 If we can prove that $v$ is an epi, then this dotted morphism would also be an epi, and since since we are in a topos, this would be an iso.

-To prove that $v$ is an epi, we will use the fact that epi are closed under pullback in a topos.
+To prove that $v$ is an epi, we will use the fact that epis are closed under pullback in a topos.
 To this end, let us prove that the following square is a pullback:

 First, it is a commutative square:

 Now assume given another commutative diagram:

 We want to construct a morphism $\map{\gamma}{W}{R\star S}$.
 This is done by using three pullback properties as follows.
 First we have the following commutative diagram: